evan361425/version-bumper/docs/LATEST_VERSION.md

 ---
-version: v0.4.0
+version: v0.4.1
 ---

--   refactor: rename api's name
--   fix: schema title on PR base/head is wrong
+-   fix: config should respect pr template from file